-(a) Cases of conflict between the Confederation and the Cantons. (b) Disputes between the Cantons themselves. (c) Cases of violation of the constitutional rights of citizens guaranteed under the Federal or Cantonal Constitutions and inter-Cantonal treaties, and arrangements.
+(a) Cases of conflict between the Confederation and the Cantons. (b) Disputes between the Cantons themselves. (c) Cases of violation of the constitutional rights of citizens guaranteed under the Federal or Castonal Constitutions and inter-Cantonal treaties, and arrangements.

-The Tribunal can declare as null and void a Cantonal law if it contravenes the Federal or Cantonal Constitution but it cannot invalidate any law passed by the Federal Assembly.
-This is in strange contrast with the powers conferred upon the Supreme Court of the United States or India.
-This shows that the Swiss Federal Court cannot sit in judgment on the laws passed by the Federal Assembly.
-Thus the Federal Court does not enjoy full powers regarding the interpretation of the Federal Constitution.
-This power belongs to th?
-Federal Assembly and the people who can exercise it through Referendum and Initiative.
+Through can declare as null and void a Cantonal law if it contravenes the Federal or Cantonal Constitution but it cannot invalidate any law passed by the Federal Assembly.
+This is in off the Cantonal Constitution but it cannot of the United States or India.
+This shows that the Sweis Federal Court cannot sit in judgment on the laws passed by the Federal Court cannot sit in judgment on the laws passed by the Federal Court cannot sit in judgment on the laws passed by the Federal Court function of the Federal Court function in the Federal Court

-Civil Jurisdiction: The jurisdiction of the Court in civil cases extends to all civil disputes between the Confederation and the Canton or between the Cantons themselves.
-It also extends to disputes between the Confederation on the one hand and corporations, or individuals on the other, provided the sum involved exceeds 4,000 francs, The Court also enjoys jurisdiction in certain other cases, like the loss of citizenship, commercial law, copyrights and industrial inventions.
+Civil Jurisdiction: The jurisdiction of the Court in civil cases and all civil disputes between the Confederation and the Canton or between the Canton themselves.
+It also extends to disputes between the Confederation on the one hand and corporations, or individuals on the other, provided the sum involved exceeds 4,000 francs.
+The Court also egjoys jurisdiction in certain other cases, like the loss of citizenship, commercial law, copyrights and industrial the confederation of the confeder federal indiciary federal officers brought by their superiors, (d) Crimes and offences against the law of nations.